 Symptoms in Children

 Common symptoms in infants include fever, rapid breathing, nasal flaring, and low oxygen saturation.
-Children ages 2 to 4 with pneumonia usually present with a cough plus one or more lower respiratory tract infection symptoms, such as fever, rapid breathing and low oxygen levels.
+Children ages 2 to 4 years with pneumonia usually present with a cough plus one or more lower respiratory tract infection symptoms, such as fever, rapid breathing, and low oxygen levels.

 Symptoms in the Elderly